SRJPE/system-design-docs/srjpe_data_management_plan.md

 The goal of this document is to describe the data used in SR JPE modeling and how those data are being managed for usability, accessibility, interoperability, and near real-time updates of the SR JPE models.

-This document is still a work in progress and iteratively updated (and in some places incomplete).
+This is a living document and will be iteratively updated.

 Please contact Ashley Vizek (avizek@flowwest.com) with questions regarding this documentation.